amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 These instructions depend upon content from this directory so `git clone` this repo and `cd` as appropriate.

-### Check connectivity
+### Check CLI/Console connectivity
-Check connectivity via the CLI as follows, navigate to the console URL produced and login as kubeadmin.
+Check connectivity via the CLI, navigate to the console URL produced and login as kubeadmin.
 ```
 oc -n openshift-console get routes console -o=jsonpath="{range}{'https://'}{.spec.host}{'\n'}{end}"
 ```